GUDHI/gudhi-devel/src/cython/doc/installation.rst

 Compiling
 *********

 The library uses c++11 and requires `Boost <http://www.boost.org/>`_ with version 1.48.0 or more recent.
 It is a multi-platform library and compiles on Linux, Mac OSX and Visual Studio 2015.
 It also requires cmake to generate makefiles, and cython to compile the library.

+On `Windows <https://wiki.python.org/moin/WindowsCompilers>`_ , only Python
+3.5 and 3.6 are available because of required Visual Studio version.

+On other systems, if you have several Python/cython installed, the version 2.X will be used by default, but you can force it by adding :code:`-DPython_ADDITIONAL_VERSIONS=3` to the cmake command.

 GUDHI Cythonization
 ===================